korylprince/pygvoicelib/README.md

 https://github.com/korylprince/pygvoicelib

+#NOTICE#

+This library will probably stop working on May 15, 2014.
+You can view more information about this and a possible alternative on my post [here](http://www.raspberrypi.org/forums/viewtopic.php?p=543248#p543248).

 #History#

 I searched long and hard for a python library that could interface with Google Voice **and** work with Two-Factor authentication.